dentarg/auth0-blog/_posts/2017-10-17-sqlalchemy-persistence-on-python-applications.markdown

 ---
 layout: post
-title: "SQLAlchemy Persistence on Python Applications"
+title: "SQLAlchemy Tutorial for Python Developers"
-description: "Let's learn how to persist data with SQLAlchemy on Python applications."
+description: "Let's learn how to use SQLAlchemy to persist and query data on Python applications."
 date: 2017-10-17 09:03
 category: Technical Guide, Python, SQLAlchemy
 author: